webplatform/docs/concepts/programming/javascript/libraries/index.md

 {{Special:PrefixIndex/js/libraries/}}

 == Overview ==
+Javascript is arguably the most widely used computer language in the world.
+The use cases where Javascript has shown to be replacing traditional platforms are ever increasing.
+As the scope of the usage grows, it becomes extremely important that a method of distribution of code is used, to not only bring simplicity in further development but also allow reuse of code by the masses.
+JS Libraries solve this problem really well, and there are dozens if not hundreds of libraries available that cater to various use cases.

-Libraries play a big part in the JavaScript developer's arsenal.
-They provide pre-written JavaScript code which makes common or complex tasks easy to do.
+These various libraries provide pre-written JavaScript code which makes common or complex tasks easy to do.
 JavaScript libraries often target specific tasks such as DOM manipulation, framework setup and AJAX handling.

+== Benefits ==
+* '''Uniform interface for cross-browser compatible code''' - While modern browsers are becoming increasingly similar in their implementations of the language features and DOM, numerous minor differences still exist.
+The problem becomes substantial when compatibility with older browsers is required.
+Quite a few JS Libraries try to reduce the boilerplate code that developers have to write to address this issue.
+They provide a uniform API for development, which all compatibility handling throw browser and feature detection is handled in the background.

+* '''Higher Levels of Abstraction''' - Quite often it is the case that development requires implementations of features that are quite popular in the industry.
+Autocomplete, AJAX handling, graphics and UI elements are some examples of areas where libraries are be a big boon.
+Most efforts can hence be focussed on customization.

+* '''Frameworks''' - While the language itself is quite powerful and yet extremely easy to use, developing and maintaining large codebases can become challenging.
+There are various frameworks available as JS libraries that implement designs like MVC for writing the code in a more structured fashion.

 == Getting started ==